pandas-dev/pandas/doc/source/groupby.rst

    step and try to return a sensibly combined result if it doesn't fit into either of the above two categories

-Since the set of object instance method on pandas data structures are generally rich and expressive, we often simply want to invoke, say, a DataFrame function on each group.
+Since the set of object instance methods on pandas data structures are generally rich and expressive, we often simply want to invoke, say, a DataFrame function on each group.
 The name GroupBy should be quite familiar to those who have used a SQL-based tool (or ``itertools``), in which you can write code like: